Writing and Submitting the Review

 - Fill out the questionnaire.

-- Email your review along with the keywords to the Managing Editor or the editors responsible for the issue in preparation.
+- Email your review along with the abstract, keywords, and image files to the Managing Editor or the editors responsible for the issue in preparation.

 - Have a beer.
 (It’s on us!
 Remind us in case we should ever meet 😉 )